Joint warfare in South Vietnam, 1963–1969: See-saw conflict

 Laos and Cambodia also had their own indigenous communist insurgencies to deal with.
-These regular government forces were supported by the CIA and the bombs of the U.S. Air Force.
+These regular government forces were supported by the CIA and the bombs of the United States Air Force.
 Believing that the triumph of communism in Vietnam was inevitable, Norodom Sihanouk made a deal with the Chinese in 1965 that allowed North Vietnamese forces to establish permanent bases in his country and to use the port of Sihanoukville for delivery of military supplies in exchange for payments and a proportion of the arms.

 In mid-1967, with United States troop levels close to the half million mark, Westmoreland requested 80,000 additional troops for immediate needs and indicated that further requests were being contemplated.
 United States forces in Tây Ninh, Bình Định, Quảng Ngãi, and Dinh Tuong provinces had initiated major offensives in late 1966 and in early 1967, and more troops were needed to support these and other planned operations.
 As a result of these deployments, United States forces were scattered from the DMZ to the Mekong Delta by mid-1967.
 Opposition to the war, meanwhile, was mounting in the United States; and among the Vietnamese facing one another in the South, the rising cost of men and resources was beginning to take its toll on both sides.
 The level of PLAF volunteers declined to less than 50 percent in 1967 and desertions rose, resulting in an even greater increase in northern troop participation.
 Morale declined among communist sympathizers and Saigon government supporters alike.
 In elections held in South Vietnam in September 1967, former generals Nguyễn Văn Thiệu and Nguyen Cao Ky were elected president and vice president, respectively.
 A number of popular candidates, including Buddhists and peace candidates, were barred from running, and newspapers were largely suppressed during the campaign.
 Even so, the military candidates received less than 35 percent of the vote, although the election took place only in areas under the Saigon government's control.
 When proof of widespread election fraud was produced by the defeated candidates, students and Buddhists demonstrated and demanded that the elections be annulled.

 Late in 1967, Westmoreland said that it was conceivable that in two years or less U.S. forces could be phased out of the war, turning over more and more of the fighting to the ARVN.
 He should have known better.
 This readiness of the enemy to remain fixed in place inspired MACV to send reinforcements from other sectors of South Vietnam.

 Most of the PAVN/NLF operational capability was possible only because of the unhindered movement of men along the Hồ Chí Minh Trail.
 Indeed, the PAVN was doing just that.
 MACV used this opportunity to field its latest technology against the PAVN.